hraberg/foil/README.md

 ### Retrospective and Questions

 1. How much is actually copied?
-I don't fully understand the C++ move semantics and references.
+I don't fully understand the C++ move semantics, containers and references.
 Java and C are both clear, but C++ feels more complex.
 2. But C++ and templates gives us a lot.
-That said, the amount of C++ and template parameters that are necessary in `foil.core` makes it hard to reuse anything or impose your own style.
+That said, the amount of C++ and template parameters that are necessary in `foil.core` makes it hard to reuse things for different targets, or impose your own style.
 This isn't necessarily a problem, but the question then becomes how much one should embrace C++.
 One is often forced to create more overloads of a function than one wants to deal with universal references.
 3. Template errors aren't necessarily complicated to fix, but often extremely verbose, so it can be hard to figure out what the actual problem is.
 4. The confusion over values, references and RIAA makes it hard to make any firm statements on what semantics the language actually has.
 This might not be an issue and can likely be incrementally improved.
+Working a bit with someone who knows C++ well to do a review would be useful.
 5. Related to the above, it makes it hard to know if it's worth the effort to try to get region based memory management into the C++ version.
 C++ has its own allocator concept.
 But it feels hard to do